erroronline1/caro/readme.md

 Defined authorized users can provide files for everyone to access.
 Also all users can contribute to the open sharepoint where files have a limited timespan and are deleted after a while by default.

-STL- and image-files have a preview by default.
+STL/OBJ- and image-files have a preview by default.

 This source can also be used to provide documents that are [unsuitable to be filled out digitally](#data-integrity). *Enable export permission for internal documents to avoid version confusion though; register external documents for the same reason.*